ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 The letter "B" in `metrics/recall(B)` and `metrics/mAP50-95(B)` specifies, that this is an object detection model, whereas "(M)" would specify a segmentation model.

+**Test Model**

 To estimate the model performance, there were some further tests done on it.
 For this we use the test dataset with images the model was neither trained or validated with.
 This dataset contains 3.589 more images of both cats (1.740) and dogs (1.848).
 The model was used to identify the pet on these images and return the pet and the bounding box for every image.
-With the python script `top1_mAP.py` [here](https://github.com/ccfrauasgr2/pet-detection/tree/main/sensor_node\model_training) the Top-1-Accuracy (Top-1-Acc) and the mean average Precision (mAP) are calculated.
+With the python script `top1_mAP.py` [here](https://github.com/ccfrauasgr2/pet-detection/tree/main/sensor_node/model_training) the Top-1-Accuracy (Top-1-Acc) and the mean average Precision (mAP) are calculated.
 For the mAP calculation we used the function `average_precision_score` from the python package `sklearn`.
 The results are Top-1-Acc = 87.68% and mAP = 96.983%.

 ## Deploy Trained Model